-One area of concern we are seeing with dog owners is the different dog food diet recommendations that emerge every day on the internet/news.
+One area of concern with dog owners is the different dog food diet recommendations that emerge every day on the internet/news.

 by guest blogger, Amber Kingsley